 Vivek attended Duke University for his undergraduate degree where he majored in biology and received a minor in chemistry as well as certificate in ethics.
 Throughout his undergraduate time and for a year after, he worked in the laboratory of Dr. Robert J. Lefkowitz where he conducted a large-library screen for novel small molecules with potential therapeutic application.
 After leaving Duke, he completed medical school at the University of Illinois College of Medicine at Chicago.
 He subsequently completed his residency training at Massachusetts General Hospital, where he worked with the Harvard TMA Research Collaborative to develop the PLASMIC score, a novel algorithm used to risk stratify patients at risk for thrombotic thrombocytopenic purpura.
 Following residency, he started hematology/oncology fellowship at Partners/DFCI during which he is concurrently working as a clinical informatics fellow.
 Vivek’s interests lie at the intersection of therapeutic development, care delivery, and clinical informatics within hematology and oncology.
 This includes data extraction and utilization from EHR for research, digital health integration into oncology, and decision support tools.

-Lin Shen, M.D. is a Clinical and Research Fellow in the Division of Gastroenterology, Hepatology, and Endoscopy at Brigham and Women’s Hospital and a first year Clinical Informatics Fellows at Partners Healthcare (2018-2020).
+Lin Shen, M.D. is a Clinical and Research Fellow in the Division of Gastroenterology, Hepatology, and Endoscopy at Brigham and Women’s Hospital and a second year Clinical Informatics Fellows at Partners Healthcare (2018-2020).

 Brigham and Women’s Hospital in 2014.
 Heather has been involved in the EPIC integration as a resident and has taken an interest in improving surgical care delivery with health information technology.
-She is now taking two years off between her third and fourth years to complete a clinical informatics fellowship.
+She took two years off between her third and fourth years to complete a clinical informatics fellowship and has now returned to surgery residency.
 Other interests include data extraction and utilization from EHR for research and standardization of surgical care delivery using health information technology.

-He attended Washington University in St. Louis Medical School and completed his Internal Medicine residency at Brigham and Women’s Hospital.
+David attended Washington University in St. Louis Medical School and completed his Internal Medicine residency at Brigham and Women’s Hospital.
 During residency, he helped develop and operate multiple websites and residency-specific applications for scheduling purposes.
-He is interested in Electronic Health Record development and reducing cognitive overload through user interface redesign and improved EHR training modules.
+He is interested in Electronic Health Record development, clinical decision support, and reducing cognitive overload through user interface redesign and improved EHR training modules.

 William Gordon, M.D., M.B.I.
 (CI 2018)